whoward/docs/markdown/tutorials/python.md

 pip install selenium pytest pytest-xdist sauceclient
 ```

 Note that you must have [pip installed](https://pip.pypa.io/en/latest/installing.html).
-Also note that `sauceclient` does not yet support Python 3.
+The latest version of `sauceclient` (v.
+0.2.1, 9 July 2015) supports both Python 2 and Python 3.

 ### Running a Test
 Let's get started with the simplest thing we can imagine.
 Let's make